mszulc913/binnet-pytorch/README.md

 Experiments with _Binarized Neural Networks_ in _Pytorch_.

 The code provides easy and clean implementation of Binarized Neural Netwoks with custom CUDA kernel for forward pass.
-It contains main ideas introduced in
+It contains the main ideas introduced in
 [Binarized Neural Networks paper](https://papers.nips.cc/paper/2016/file/d8330f857a17c53d217014ee776bfd50-Paper.pdf).

 The only layer available right now is `BinaryLinear` which performs